filippo-santoliquido/filippo-santoliquido.github.io/_pages/teachANDoutreach.md

 ## Teaching

+* May 2026, **Foundations of Gravitational-Wave and Multimessenger Astrophysics** (GC-9).
+I taught a course on gravitational-wave data analysis to the PhD students of the 41st cycle in Astroparticle Physics at GSSI.
+The course covered the main approaches, from the Fisher information matrix approximation, to the full Bayesian inference problem, to deep-learning-based methods for fast inference.
+Each lecture was followed by a hands-on session on using the codes [`GWFish`](https://gwfish.readthedocs.io/en/latest/), [`Bilby`](https://bilby-dev.github.io/bilby/index.html), and [`Dingo`](https://dingo-gw.readthedocs.io/en/latest/).
+Teaching material available [here](https://drive.google.com/drive/folders/169fBDyvdkjaMZyPF9Zwi3KIAQgEWo_UX) upon request (6 hours).

+## Invited lecturer

+* Mar.
+23, 2026, **Hands-on session on Bayesian inference**.
+I gave a lecture on using `Bilby` for standard inference problems, with a worked example on simplified gravitational-wave data analysis.
+The lecture was part of the course "Probabilistic Inference and Forecasting in the Sciences", held by Dr. Stefano Piacentini for the first-year PhD students in Physics at Sapienza University of Rome.
+Material available [here](https://github.com/filippo-santoliquido/hands-on_bayesian_inference).

 * Aug.
 6, 2024, **Hands-on section on cosmo$\mathcal{R}$ate**.
 Click [here](/chile/){: .btn--research} to access lecture material.
 Universidad Andrés Bello, Santiago, Chile.
 (2 hours)

 * Aug.
 2024, **Lecturer of the course "Gravitational Wave Astrophysics" during the school "Cosmological History: from Gravitational Waves to Exoplanets"**.
 Click [here](/Brazil/){: .btn--research} to access lecture material.
 [ICTP-SAIFR](https://www.ictp-saifr.org/)/[IFT-UNESP](https://www.ift.unesp.br/), São Paulo, Brazil.
 (4 hours + hands-on sections)

+## Teaching assistant

 * Nov.
 2021, **Physics Lab assistant**.
 I supported students during learning of basic programming skills for data analysis in C++.
 Univeristy of Padova, Italy.
 (20 h/yr)